 Mount Mercy offers high-quality, integrated theoretical nursing content, clinical lab simulation and hands-on experience.
 Our full-time nursing faculty are recognized as the best in their field.
-Nurses from local hospitals and agencies also serve as professors — bringing the real-world experience from the bedside into the classroom.
+Nurses from local hospitals and agencies also serve as professors — bringing their real-world experience from the bedside into the classroom.

 Our proven legacy of educating nurses for professional roles prepares Mount Mercy’s nursing graduates to achieve a 90% pass rate on the NCLEX-RN national exam — above the national average.
 Through service and internship opportunities in local hospitals (Mercy Medical Center and UnityPoint – St. Luke’s Hospital), with community clinics, home health and parish nursing, students work directly with a diverse population in the rapidly-changing healthcare arena.
 These experiences give students an advantage finding careers in hospitals, clinics, home care agencies, schools, public health and beyond.

 Mount Mercy University Association of Nursing Students (MMUANS) gives members an opportunity to network with colleagues at MMU and beyond, promoting the nursing profession across campus and the community.
 Member representatives attend the state and national Nursing Student Association conventions.
 The club organizes and hosts campus blood drives, charity fundraisers, social events and professional speakers.

 Mount Mercy University is approved by the Iowa Board of Nursing.
 The baccalaureate and master’s degree in nursing programs are both accredited by the Commission on Collegiate Nursing Education (CCNE).